If you’re planning on going away a few times a year, then an annual travel insurance policy can cover all your trips offering great value protection.

 If you cancel after this time, you may not be entitled to a refund.

-Even if you have travel insurance in place, you should take your EHIC or GHIC card away with you.
+Even if you have travel insurance in place, you should take your EHIC or GHIC away with you.
 Some insurers will insist on this as part of the conditions of their policies.

 It depends on the activities you intend to do and your particular policy.